Why the name Sandbag?

 Organisations which have supported our work include the European Climate Foundation, the European Commission, Energy Foundation China, the KR Foundation, WWF, Climate Action Network Europe, and the Environmental Defense Fund Europe.

 What’s your legal status and how are you governed?

 We are a Belgian not-for-profit company (“Association Sans But Lucratif”).
 This means that any financial surplus we make would be ploughed back into the organisation.
-We have a Board of Directors, that meets regularly to oversee the management of the organisation.
+We have a Board of Directors, that meets quarterly to oversee the management of the organisation.
 We submit our annual accounts to the Belgian authorities each year.

 Do you just work on the EU ETS?

 When Sandbag was first set up, it solely focused on the EU Emissions Trading System because of its vast coverage (half of EU emissions) and huge potential to drive emissions savings.

 In recent years, we have expanded to analyse and advocate change on other EU climate policies.
 We have focused on those policies that can make the most difference: the Effort Sharing Regulation (covering the other half of EU emissions); climate governance ; heavy industry emission reductions.

 We primarily focus on EU policy, but also advocate for ambitious climate policy in individual European countries.
 We also occasionally undertake work to support international climate actions including work on emissions trading in South Korea and China.